daltyboy11/vocab/readme.md

 > The limits of my language mean the limits of my world.
   - Ludwig Wittgenstein

+This quote has several interpretations but my preferred one (taken out of context from Wittgenstein's philosophy) is this: We use language to express ideas and reason about the world.
+Knowing and using more words can improve the clarity and precision of those thoughts and ideas, thus improving our clarity and precision when reasoning about the world.

-You can know a lot of words and not come off as pretentious.
-In fact, being able to draw on a large vocabulary to precisely express thoughts and ideas is an incredible ability to have; one we can all improve on.
-It sucks when the word you're looking for is just on the tip of your tongue!
+Conveying your thoughts clearly and precisely to others is an excellent skill to have; one everyone can improve on.
+Doesn't it suck when you stumble in the middle of a conversation because the word you're looking for is on the tip of your tongue?

 # Usage
 Use `vocab` to manage a list of words you'd like to become familiar with.
-Rehearse you understanding by running *practice sessions* in which you try to recall definitions and use the words in sentences.

-Under the hood `vocab` uses the principle of [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) to maximize your practice efficiency.
+Practice your words by running a *practice session*.
+Vocab presents words to you like flashcards, utilizing the principle of [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) to decide what words to show you.

 ## Adding words to your vocabulary list
 You add a word by providing its name, definition, and optinally what part of